tomhuangswe/GLMPetMe/README.md

 - Anyone who wants a fun, emotionally supportive AI companion
 - People experiencing everyday stress, anxiety, or loneliness who want a gentle, non-clinical first step toward emotional reflection
 - Developers and creators exploring AI-powered companion apps

 ---

+## Why using GLM

+- Powerful language models and multi-step workflow to support software development
+- Using the GLM API to handle pet conversations and apply some psycological healing techniques

+---